"Parasite" actor Lee Sun-kyun found dead in South Korea, officials say

 In 2021, he won a Screen Actors Guild award for "cast in a motion picture" for his role in the same film.
 He was nominated for best actor at the International Emmy Awards for his performance in the sci-fi thriller "Dr. Brain" last year, as well.

 Even before "Parasite," Lee had been a popular actor in South Korea for a long time.
-He rose to stardom for his role in a hit TV drama series, "Coffee Prince (2007)," and gained mainstream popularity with the medical drama "Behind The White Tower (2007)," "Pasta (2010)" and "My Mister (2018)."
+He rose to stardom for his role in a hit TV drama series, "Coffee Prince," in 2007, and gained mainstream popularity with the medical drama "Behind The White Tower."
+"Pasta" and "My Mister."

 for more features.